jamieowen/grunt-springroll-download/README.md

 Type: `String`

 A unique access token used for SpringRoll Connect to download non-public releases.
+It's recommended that you set your access token through an environmental variable.
+See section below `SPRINGROLL_TOKEN`.

 #### options.debug